-The payments industry – including regulators and banks, as well as technology companies – is largely aligned in their desire to create a cross-border payments system for the modern age.
-But at least among central banks, the consensus is that central bank digital currencies must justify their existence with other merits — improving financial inclusion for one.
+The payments industry – including regulators and banks, as well as technology companies – is largely aligned in its desire to create a cross-border payments system for the modern age.
+But, at least among central banks, the consensus is that central bank digital currencies must justify their existence with other merits – improving financial inclusion for one.

-While central banks do think that interlinking CBDCs might be a promising avenue for enhancing cross-border payments, survey results revealed today as part of OMFIF’s third annual ‘Future of payments’ report show that central banks are not pursuing CBDC in order to provide a solution to the cross-border payments problem.
+While central banks do think that interlinking CBDCs might be a promising avenue for enhancing cross-border payments, survey results revealed as part of OMFIF’s third ‘Future of payments’ report show that central banks are not pursuing CBDCs in order to provide a solution to the cross-border payments problem.